HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

 It is clear that the stability of both the signal and the monitor is critical in evaluating $r(\lambda)$, since uncorrelated systematic drifts in the two terms could cause ratios greater or smaller than 1 even when there is no real effect.
 In \cref{fig:correlation_with_Outside_TMR}, the sum of the counts for the monitor situated outside the TMR for all runs, normalized by both the acquisition time and the counts of the first run (T0), is plotted against the same quantity for all the other monitors.

-Variations in absolute counts can be caused by fluctuations of the proton current, but the correlation between the monitors is expected to stay constant, which is not happening for the monitor located inside the TMR.
-The two largest clusters of runs are separated by an intensity gap due to a decrease in the accelerator current that occurred after the second day and caused by the exchange of the accelerator ion cup, after which the current went from \SI{8}{\micro A} to \SI{6.3}{\micro A}.
+Variations in absolute counts can be caused by fluctuations of the proton current, but the correlation between the monitors is expected to stay constant, which is not the case for the monitor located inside the TMR.
+The two largest clusters of runs are separated by an intensity gap due to a decrease in the accelerator current that occurred after the second day and was caused by the exchange of the accelerator ion cup, after which the current went from \SI{8}{\micro A} to \SI{6.3}{\micro A}.
 This effect is more visible in \cref{fig:correlation_with_accelerator}, where the time-normalized integrated counts for all monitors, further divided by the counts at T0, are plotted as a function of the time and compared with the accelerator monitor, also normalized in the same way.

 After the exchange of the ion cup, the 20\% decrease in current results in 30\% less counts for the monitor inside the TMR area and almost 50\% for the other monitors.
 The accelerator monitor was not considered reliable for normalization by the instrument scientist since, after a change in the ADC threshold to allegedly avoid overflow, no extensive testing was conducted on the relation between the proton current and the monitor.
-In this respect, the analysis of the correlations among the network of monitors highlights that probably also the monitor located inside the TMR area is not reliable for normalization.
+In this respect, the analysis of the correlations among the network of monitors highlights that the monitor located inside the TMR area is not reliable for normalization either.
 A possible explanation for this effect could hence be that both monitors are underestimating the count drop after the ion cup exchange due to overflow.
 Thus, the monitor outside the TMR shielding is used for normalization in the data analysis.

 The integrated counts are not the only measure of the system stability.
-After the exchange of the accelerator ion cup, we systematically measured a different pulse shape.
-In \cref{fig:monitor_inside_inc} the counts of the monitor inside the TMR area, divided by the total counts and averaged over the stable runs, are shown as a function of the time, while in \cref{fig:monitor_inside_inc_ratio} we calculated the ratio of the same curves over the empty cup.
+After the exchange of the accelerator ion cup, a different pulse shape was observed.
+In \cref{fig:monitor_inside_inc} the counts of the monitor inside the TMR area, divided by the total counts and averaged over the stable runs, are shown as a function of the time, while in \cref{fig:monitor_inside_inc_ratio} the ratio of the same curves over the empty cup was calculated.